wenyuzhao/harness/README.md

 Reproducing a previous evaluation is as simple as running `cargo harness run --config <RUNID>`. `harness` automatically checks out the corresponding commits to ensure the codebase is exactly at the same state as the time `RUNID` was generated.

 Any change to the system environments would affect reproducibility.
-So it's recommended to keep the same environment variables and the same OS / CPU / Memory / Cache config _as much as possible_. `harness` automatically compares the current system info against the recorded ones and warns the user for any differences.
+So it's recommended to keep the same environment variables and the same OS / CPU / Memory / Cache config _as much as possible_. `harness` automatically verifies the current system info against the recorded ones and warns for any differences.

 # TODO: